 Will a Kid Ship with Wayfair’s $10,000 Cabinets?

 Do I think a kidnapped kid will ship to my home in an armoire I purchase on Wayfair?
 Don’t be insane.
-No. Do I think that someone can negotiate a deal with a sex trafficker on the dark web (or wherever that is done), and then “purchase” a legit item via a high traffic retailer as a clean and tidy way transferring money?
-Heck, yeah.
-It’s normal [for some people] to pay a furniture company tens of thousands of dollars, even hundreds of thousands…furniture can legit be expensive so clearing fund transfers through open and clean retail channels would enable money to move around without triggering much interest from the IRS or AML (anti-money laundering) or whoever else is supposed to be on top of this.
+No. Do I think that someone can negotiate a deal on the dark web (or wherever that is done), and then “purchase” a legit item via a high traffic retailer as a clean and tidy way transferring money?
+Well that seems plausible.
+It’s normal [for some people] to pay a furniture company tens of thousands of dollars, even hundreds of thousands…furniture can legit be expensive so clearing fund transfers through open and clean retail channels would enable money to move around without necessarily red flagging the IRS or AML (anti-money laundering) or whoever else is supposed to be on top of this.

 I don’t know what to think here…it’s one thing when we can blame some random seller/front for doing this, but in this case it appears it is Wayfair corporate that is setting up product listings, prices and clearing the funds.
-Now if I’m wrong, please let me know…because I think this is a key fact in their level of responsibility.
+Now if I’m wrong, please let me know…because I think this is a key fact in their level of responsibility and the consumer’s right to an explanation.

 My bottom line takeaway: The names of the excessively priced pillows and cabinets remains a weird, unexplained, unaddressed issue and is worth continuing to monitor.
 We need to know if there were actual transactions in those products.
 Minimally, Wayfair owes the families of the kidnapped children a public apology and explanation of how this happened.
 At this point, I don’t think we can entirely shut down the theory that these product names and prices mean something more, though I don’t think we can yet say exactly what.
 I require more information to draw formal conclusions.